Jayson Gaddis: Founder of The Relationship School

 31:38.34 – Jayson Gaddis

 We had to get them into academics so that they can get into college.
 I’m just like dude this is such a dumb game that people are playing.
-Um I’m like we’re not playing a game.
-We’re playing a different game which is like play and relationship building and being outside as much as possible and we toyed with homeschooling.

-Was a strong consideration for us.
+I’m like we’re not playing a game.
+We’re playing a different game which is like play and relationship building and being outside as much as possible and we toyed with homeschooling was a strong consideration for us.
 But neither of us felt up for being the team lead on that at home.
-So we wanted to find the best kind of teachers that we could for our kids that would be great role models and we found a couple of amazing little schools here in Boulder.
-And it’s been a great fit for us and so our kids we delayed so I’m circling back to John and the hate stuff here in a second.
-Um, and ah we delayed like our kid.
-My son didn’t get a phone till he was 13 um, didn’t even get a phone and it’s cool because he didn’t even really want a phone.
+So we wanted to find the best kind of teachers that we could for our kids that would be great role models.

+And we found a couple of amazing little schools here in Boulder.
+And it’s been a great fit for us and so our kids, we delayed, so I’m circling back to John and the hate stuff here in a second.
+And we delayed like our kid.
+My son didn’t get a phone till he was 13, didn’t even get a phone and it’s cool because he didn’t even really want a phone.

 32:20.74 – Brian David Crane